FREE Educational Tours of a Working Dairy Farm

 Seasons on the Farm

 Each cow needs to give birth every year to produce milk.
 They are pregnant for 9 months.
 Their milking lactation lasts for up to 10 months and they need to be pregnant with the next calf during this time.
-We use bulls and AI technician to get the cows pregnant again, up to three months after giving birth.
+We use Artificial Insemination to get the cows pregnant again, up to three months after giving birth.
 Our herd is grazed outside naturally on our 400 acres of grass fields, from February to November.
 We use the NZ rotation grazing system, so all our herd grazes a paddock once every three weeks.
 Cows like dry grass and no higher than 25cm.

 We have two breeds of cows in the herd, Friesians which are black and white and Ayrshires which are brown and white.
-We do cross breed some with Aberdeen Angus and Limousin bulls.
+We do cross breed some with Aberdeen Angus and Hereford bulls.
 All the calves from the beef bulls will be sold at market to be raised for beef.
 All dairy heifers will be kept as milking cows in the future.
 It takes two years for heifers to become cows after they have their first baby calf.
 All dairy bull calves are sold in to become beef animals.
 A dairy cow can live for 10 years and can produce up to 50,000 litres of milk in her lifetime.

 Your day at Farmer Barnes Dairy will include:

 * Your guide Farmer Barnes will give an educational talk for the children

 * A tractor & trailer ride across the fields

 * A warm dry picnic area for lunch break in the Cow Classroom